GUZHAO/UdacityProjects/Arcade Game/README.md

 ## Quick Start
 The goal of this game is reach to the water area which is the top part of the panel.
 The player starts at the bottom center and can use direction keys (up, right, down and left) to control the character.
-There are 3 enemies int he game and they are always roaming.
+There are 3 enemies in the game and they are always roaming.

 ## Rule
 * Player can only roam around within the panel